Luckyboy Mokoena

-Luckyboy Mokoena (born 12 December 1993) is a South African soccer player who plays as a defender.
+Luckyboy Mokoena (born 12 December 1993) was a South African soccer player who plays as a defender.

 Club career

 Mokoena played youth football with Mpumalanga Black Aces, Kaizer Chiefs and Bidvest Wits, before playing senior football for Mpumalanga Black Aces, Chippa United, Garankuwa United, Ubuntu Cape Town, Real Kings and Highlands Park.

 International career

 Mokoena has previously played for South Africa at under-20 level.
 In 2019, he was called up to the South Africa national football team.